Kiran1510/Kiran1510/README.md

 ## About Me

 Robotics engineer building sensor fusion systems, ML pipelines, and hands-on hardware.
-MS Robotics at Northeastern University (3.91 GPA), B.Tech in Mechatronics from VIT Chennai.
-Currently TAing graduate Reinforcement Learning.
+MS Robotics at Northeastern University, with a background in Mechatronics from VIT Chennai.
+Currently working at Medtronic.

 Looking for Summer 2027 co-op roles in robotics, AI/ML, or sensor systems.